Nico Siragusa

-Nicolas Angel Siragusa (born May 10, 1994) is a former American football offensive guard.
-He played college football at San Diego State, and was drafted by the Baltimore Ravens in the fourth round of the 2017 NFL Draft.
+Nicolas Angel Siragusa (born May 10, 1994) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the San Diego State Aztecs, and was selected by the Baltimore Ravens in the fourth round of the 2017 NFL draft.

-High school career
+Early life

 A native of San Diego, Siragusa attended Mater Dei High School in Chula Vista, California, where he only played two years of varsity football after playing baseball and basketball during his freshman and second years.

 Regarded as a three-star recruit by ESPN, Siragusa was ranked as the No. 102 offensive tackle in a 2012 class highlighted by D. J. Humphries and Andrus Peat.
 Siragusa committed to his home-town San Diego State Aztecs over offers from Fresno State, New Mexico State, San José State, and others.

 College career

 Siragusa was a four-year starter at San Diego State.
 On November 14, 2016, it was announced that Siragusa had accepted an invitation to appear in the 2017 Senior Bowl.
 He attended the Senior Bowl, but suffered a thumb injury on the first day of practice that sidelined him for the rest of the week and the Reese's Senior Bowl game.